Redwood Furniture Care – Tips & Tricks

 Maintaining Finished Redwood Furniture

+Once you commit to owning a piece of redwood, you are committing to consistent redwood furniture care.
 Tung oil finishes should be reapplied about once a year.
-We recommend Waterlox or Minwax brand, both of which are readily available at most paint and hardware stores.
+We recommend the Waterlox or Minwax brand, both of which are readily available at most paint and hardware stores.
 Tung oil is a simple wipe-on finish that is easy to apply, and taking the time to do this yearly will keep the wood looking vibrant.
-The same principle applies with the Danish oil finish on our mantels.
+The same principle applies to the Danish oil finish on our mantels.
 You can easily apply it to any damaged or faded areas to restore the sheen and color of the wood.

 Conversion varnish does not need to be reapplied.
 Regular cleaning with a soft, dry cloth and care to avoid excessive wear is all that is necessary.
 Some woodworkers recommend using paste wax to help protect varnished wood and polish to maintain the shine, but it is generally best to avoid applying these too often.
 Always check the finish manufacturer’s recommendations for the best product to use – different finishes have different requirements.
 If you do use waxes or polishes on your redwood furniture, be sure to test them first in an inconspicuous place.